Three Tips if iTunes Won't Recognize Your iPhoneNo ratings yet.

-On most occasions backing up one's iPhone via iTunes is a fairly straightforward process.
-You plug your iPhone into your computer, open iTunes, and select "Back Up Now."
+Backing up one's iPhone via iTunes or the Finder on your Mac or Windows computer is usually a fairly straightforward process.
+You plug your iPhone into your computer, open iTunes or the Finder, and select "Back Up Now."
 While the backup is being made you can then monitor the progress in the iTunes window.

 Here's where you'll normally see your iPhone in iTunes 12:

 After selecting your device in iTunes the "Summary" screen will appear and you'll have the option to "Back Up Now."

 One of the most common issues that iPhone users run into when trying to make an iTunes backup is that sometimes iTunes will not recognize the iPhone.
 If you happen to be experiencing this issue, don't panic!
 There are a few simple tips to try and get your iPhone or iPad to show up in iTunes.

 Follow these steps if your iPhone is not showing up in iTunes.

 Double-check that your iPhone is unlocked and that you agree to "trust this computer."
 This sounds like an obvious one, however many times users forget to unlock their device and iTunes is unable to recognize the iPhone.
 Also, if you are prompted on your phone to "trust this computer," confirm that option.

 Make sure you are running the latest version of iTunes.
 For many users, installing the most current version of iTunes will solve the problem of a device not showing up in iTunes!

 Try a different USB cable and also different USB ports.
 We also recommend making sure the USB cable is an official Apple cable.
 Sometimes third-party cables are more prone to defects.